iomesh/docs/docs/volumesnapshot-operations/create-snapshotclass.md

     kubectl get volumesnapshotclass iomesh-csi-driver
     ```

-   After running the command, you should see output like this:
+   If successful, you should see output like this:
     ```output
     NAME                             DRIVER                  DELETIONPOLICY   AGE
     iomesh-csi-driver                com.iomesh.csi-driver   Delete           24s